Many of us like to start the day with a balanced, nutrient-packed breakfast. And to achieve this, many of us reach for a bowl of muesli.

 Muesli is an oat-based breakfast dish that contains nuts, seeds, and dried fruit.
 It is considered a very healthy option as the seeds and nuts provide a great source of healthy fats as well as fibre and minerals.
-It is usually eaten as a cereal, mixed with cold or hot milk.
+Many fans eat it as a cereal, mixed with cold or hot milk.
 Alternatively, it is left to soak in milk or juice overnight.

 Is Muesli The Same As Granola?